strongbox/strongbox-docs/docs/developer-guide/building-strongbox-against-strongbox.md

 </settings>
 ```

-This settings file will ensure that all required artifacts, plugins and extensions are resolved via the running instance
+This settings file will ensure that all required artifacts, plugins and extensions are resolved via the running instance of Strongbox.
-of Strongbox.
 In addition, it will override Maven Central as a fallback repository, so everything required will indeed
 be resolved through `http://localhost:48080/storages/public/public-group/` which is a group repository that includes
 all the hosted repositories in Strongbox, as well as all defined proxy repositories.

 ## Building Strongbox Against The `strongbox-web-core`

-1. Checkout and build the `strongbox` project (either with `mvn clean install`, or `mvn clean install -DskipTests`, based on your needs)
+1. Check out and build the `strongbox` project (either with `mvn clean install`, or `mvn clean install -DskipTests`, based on your needs)
 2. In the `strongbox-web-core` module, execute the following in order to start Strongbox inside a Jetty instance waiting for connections:
    ```
    mvn clean install spring-boot:run